Analysts recommend these gene-editing stocks.

 Beam Therapeutics Inc. (BEAM)

 Beam Therapeutics uses CRISPR technology to change single bases in the genome with a technique called base editing, which only breaks one strand of the DNA and may have higher cell survival rates.
-The company focuses on hemoglobinopathy and oncology indications, but is also researching treatment for ocular and liver disease.
-In the second half of 2022, analyst Greg Harrison says Beam is on track to begin its first clinical trial of BEACON-101 in treating SCD, as well as to submit investigational new drug applications (INDs) for BEAM-102 and BEAM-201 and to initiate other IND-enabling studies.
-Bank of America has a “buy” rating and $125 price target for BEAM stock, which closed at $29.86 on June 13.
+The company focuses on hemoglobinopathy and oncology indications but is also researching treatment for ocular and liver disease.
+Analyst Greg Harrison says Beam’s recent news that it is moving a treatment candidate called BEAM-102 into wave two of its sickle cell disease program is a positive step.
+Also significant is the company’s initiation of another treatment as a product candidate for a genetic disorder called alpha-1 antitrypsin deficiency.
+Harrison says the company’s unique platform can create significant value for investors over time.
+Bank of America has a “buy” rating and $74 price target for BEAM stock, which closed at $38.71 on Dec.
+29.

 Apellis Pharmaceuticals Inc. (APLS)

 Apellis Pharmaceuticals is a biotech company focused on therapies targeting the complement pathway of the immune system, which enhances the immune system’s ability to clear damaged cells.
-The company’s main product is pegcetacoplan, which is already approved in the U.S. for treating paroxysmal nocturnal hemoglobinuria, a rare acquired blood disease, and is in late-stage development for treating geographic atrophy, a cause of vision loss in old age.
-Last year, Apellis announced a new collaboration with Beam Therapeutics to leverage base-editing technology to research new precision therapies for the eye, liver and brain.
-Analyst Tazeen Ahmad says pegcetacoplan is a valuable, differentiated asset.
-Bank of America has a “buy” rating and $69 price target for APLS stock, which closed at $39.36 on June 13.
+The company’s main product is pegcetacoplan, which is already approved in the U.S. for treating paroxysmal nocturnal hemoglobinuria — a rare acquired blood disease — and is in late-stage development for treating geographic atrophy, a cause of vision loss in old age.
+In 2021, Apellis announced a new collaboration with Beam Therapeutics to leverage base editing technology to research new precision therapies for the eye, liver and brain.
+Analyst Tazeen Ahmad says Apellis is ahead of its competition in the race to bring the first geographic atrophy treatment to the market.
+Bank of America has a “buy” rating and $82 price target for APLS stock, which closed at $51.52 on Dec.
+29.